Skip to content

 • Don't wait until December to max out (may miss opportunities)

-• Don't forget prior year IRA contributions (until April 15)
+• Don't forget prior year IRA and HSA contributions (usually until April 15)

 • Don't miss employer match due to maxing out too early